 |Sorry blurred out my Ellie’s face.
 It’s not you.
 It’s the creep who Google’s “seven-year-old little girl” that I am protecting her from.|

-Because real Irish people don’t care if you bring kids into a bar.
+Authentic Irish people don’t care if you bring kids into a bar!

-The manager was so nice about it, of course, he was Irish and made a comment about bringing his nephews all the time.
+The manager was Irish, of course, and made a comment about him bringing his nephews all the time!